satyaki-up/inference_benchmarking/README.md

 ## Repro (via Lambda Labs GPU)

-Get an A10 and A100 instance.
+Get an A10 or A100 instance.
 Be sure to pick the Lambda Stack as the base image because that has Python installed, and you get the Cloud IDE (via the Terminal).
-Can also view the attached video.
+Can also view the youtube video below.

 ```bash
 curl -LsSf https://astral.sh/uv/install.sh | sh